-Intrinsic to our cartography practice is the application of geographic information systems (GIS).
-Many mapping projects begin with GIS to wrangle and analyse spatial data before it is re-presented and styled for publication, either online or in print.
-GIS is a powerful mapping and analytics tool and an aide in geospatial thinking and decision-making.
+Intrinsic to much of our cartographic design practice is the application of geographic information systems (GIS) along with other mapping and (geo)spatial analysis tools.
+Many mapping projects begin with GIS to analyse and process spatial data before it is re-presented and re-purposed for publication, disemminated either online or in print.